victorokech/cloudinary-video-slideshow/README.md

 Slideshows are the perfect addition to your media collection.
 They make your social media content engaging, fun and memorable and are great for business promotional purposes.
 In this article, we will create a video slideshow using Laravel and Cloudinary.

 Some use cases for slideshows include:

 - Creating a personalized video of a user’s recent items.
 - Creating a personalized video of items a user left in their shopping cart.
 - Creating a daily sale video of different products automatically.
 - Creating a real-estate video out of apartment images.

-The possibilities are endless since with dynamic transformations like Content Aware Crop you can create video slideshows for your Instagram, WhatsApp and TikTok Stories.
+The possibilities are endless since with dynamic transformations like Content-Aware Crop you can create video slideshows for your Instagram, WhatsApp and TikTok Stories.

 Let's get started.